zokugun/theme-zokugun-vscode/README.md

 ## Languages To Support

-- Go
-- Python
-- SQL
+- SQL (not yet due to poor syntax highlighters)

-Don't hesiste to [create an issue](https://github.com/zokugun/theme-zokugun-vscode/issues) if you want another language :)
+Don't hesitate to [create an issue](https://github.com/zokugun/theme-zokugun-vscode/issues) if you want another language :)

 **Enjoy!**